Andy2887/Chef-Next-Door/README.md

 3. Add your environment variables in the Vercel dashboard
 4. Deploy automatically on every push to main branch

-### Other Platforms

-This Next.js application can be deployed on any platform that supports Node.js:

-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: